apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Did the last Budget deliver growth and cheap beer?**
+**Haley wins DC GOP primary**

-You can read more about it [here](https://www.bbc.com/news/uk-politics-68370060).
+You can read more about it [here](https://www.cnn.com/2024/03/03/politics/nikki-haley-dc-primary/index.html).

 ## Requirements
 - Python 3.8